 2. Photos & Videos.
 People will rent your cabin based on many considerations including location, price and cabin features.
 What will close or end the deal, before it begins, are the photos and videos of your property.
 You’ll need photos of the exterior and the interior and any unique features like a pool table, sauna, or hot tub.

 3. Maintenance and cleaning.
 Both exterior and interior are important.
 Chances are if you don’t live in the area, you’ll hire a company.
 We’d suggest a periodic spot check to ensure your cabin is always picture perfect.
-It’s so easy for a guest to snap a photo with a smartphone and post on their social media or a review site.
+It’s so easy for a guest to snap a photo with a smartphone and post it on their social media or a review site.

 4. Customer Care.
 Determine who will be responsible for unexpected fixes.
 What happens if the drain backs up or a swarm of bees builds a hive on the porch?
 And, just as important, who is the person who talks with guests to create a personal experience.

 6. Reservation System.
 You have guests who love your cabin and want to rent from you.
 Now what?
 There are many vacation rental booking software solutions.
-Here’s a list of some.

 As you can see, rent from owner can be a challenging undertaking.
 Cedar Creek Cabin Rentals’ local-based property management division handles all of the above plus more!
 We lower the risk of turning your cabin into a vacation rental property.